pomalley/covid-colors/README.md

 ```

 For deployment, simply copy the `build` output (everything in the `dist/spa` directory) to wherever it will be hosted.
 For github pages, this is simply the `docs/` directory (and then push the changes back to github).

+This project is under the MIT license, so do what you like with it.